News | June 13

 Join the Summer of Service

-Work alongside MTW youth to process, scan and distribute inventory in their social enterprise bookstore, groups do all the operations and get a tour, lots of youth engagement.
+Volunteers work alongside MTW youth to process, scan and distribute inventory in their social enterprise bookstore.

 Location: 56 Felton St, Waltham, MA 02453

 Mock Interviews at The International Institute of New England

 Help the International Institute of New England’s immigrant students practice English and their interviewing skills.

 We need: 7 volunteers

 Provide a delightful way for children and parents to enjoy reading and the outdoors at the same time.
 Laminated pages from a children’s picture book are showcased by volunteers along an outdoor path.
 As you walk the path you are directed to the next page in the story.
 A fun filled way to engage in literacy with families.